MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/developer-program-overview.md

 * You plan to use Xbox Live components in a game which is shipping via a non-Microsoft store or on a non-Microsoft device (such as mobile).

-To join the ID@Xbox Program, you must agree to abide by the regulations around Xbox Live.
+* You must agree to abide by the regulations around Xbox Live.

+To apply to become an ID@Xbox partner:

+1. Go to <a href="https://www.xbox.com/developers/id" target="_blank">Welcome to ID@Xbox</a> at Xbox.com.

+2. Click the **APPLY TO THE PROGRAM NOW** button.

+   The "Apply to ID@Xbox now" form appears.

+3. Fill-in the form and submit it.

+   This will result in a Microsoft Partner Center account being generated for you.

 ## Xbox Live Creators Program